reconhub/recontools/README.md

 ### Package scaffolding

-When starting a new RECON package, you can use `init_package` to quickly create default package structure:
+When starting a new RECON package, you can use `init_package` to quickly create a default package structure:

 ``` r
 # from within your session